How to Install a Service Mast and Riser: An NEC Guide

 An Expert Guide to Service Mast Installation

 A successful service mast installation is a fundamental task for any licensed electrician, blending structural integrity with strict adherence to electrical code.
 This critical electrical installation involves routing service entrance conductors from an overhead service entrance, through a conduit mast, to a meter base and service equipment.
 The process is governed primarily by NEC Article 230 and local utility company specifications, which dictate everything from conduit type to clearance heights.
-Proper installation requires using robust materials like rigid metal conduit (RMC), ensuring adequate conduit support and bracing, and correctly installing a weatherhead to prevent water ingress.
+Proper installation commonly uses rigid metal conduit (RMC) because of its strength, but the NEC permits several conduit materials (galvanized steel, stainless steel, red brass, and aluminum under certain conditions).
+Regardless of material, ensure adequate conduit support and bracing, and correctly install a weatherhead to prevent water ingress.
 Mastering this process is essential for ensuring a safe, durable, and compliant connection to the electrical grid, forming the backbone of the entire building’s electrical system.

 Understanding the Core Components of a Service Mast